mdredze/covid19_twitter_data_new.github.io/README.md

 Do not change the names of these files, as that will affect the linked data URLs for other pages!
 Compiled means regional data is included along with both state and city data.

+**After** running generate-latest.py, run heatmap.py and home-index.py.
+As a result of these 3 scripts, there should be *6 CSV files and 2 JSON files*.
+Push these to GitHub, as they're linked to raw file hosted on GitHub.
+Unless naming convention changes, there's no need to make any edits within Javascript files.

+## Files belonging to each other
+index.html
+script->home.js
+style->home.css

+about.html
+script->about.js
+style->about.css

+analysis.html
+script->chart-line.js, chart-heatmap.js
+style->chart.css

+data.html
+script->data.js
+style->data.css

+relatedproj.html
+script->**none**
+style->relatedproj.css

 ## Checklist before hosting the website:
 - [ ] Google Maps API key created under different account for billing
 - [ ] Google Analytics account created and embedded